-AHCJ 105 Procedures in Phlebotomy (5 units) is a 40-hour basic course designed to train individuals to collect blood for laboratory analysis, which is necessary for the diagnosis and care of the patient.
+AHCJ 105 Procedures in Phlebotomy (5 units) provides a minimum of 20 hours Basic and 20 hours Advanced training designed to prepare individuals to collect blood for laboratory analysis, which is necessary for the diagnosis and care of the patient.
 It is ideal for those interested in becoming a Certified Phlebotomy Technician I (CPT-1) or for health professionals seeking to expand their current skills.

 This program trains the modern phlebotomist to perform venipuncture and capillary puncture.
 Other topics covered include medical terminology, laboratory safety, basic anatomy and physiology, quality assurance, and medicolegal issues of phlebotomy.
 Over 40 hours of supervised clinical experience is provided at Loma Linda University Medical Center and other medical affiliates, allowing participants to achieve proficiency in the health-care setting.

 This program is approved by the California Department of Public Health, Laboratory Field Services, 850 Marina Bay Pkwy., Bldg.
 P, 1st Floor, Richmond, CA 94804-6403, (510) 620-3800, http://www.dhs.ca.gov.

 Successful participants receive a certificate in phlebotomy and are eligible to take a national certifying examination.